g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.200.0.1(Label=157) 10.200.0.9(Label=71) 10.200.0.23(Label=3)
 ```
-In this output we can see that we have the admin-group defined, and the path computed trough blue links, we can check the topology image to check, the path is R1 -> R2 -> R7 -> R8.
+In this output, we can see the admin-group is defined and the path was computed through the blue links.
+Checking the topology, the path is R1 -> R2 -> R7 -> R8.

-Ok, this task is finished too!!!
+Done!
+Another task finished.

-Updating the tasks in our network:
+Updating our task list:
-* ~~Become the network invisible for the external traceroutes~~
+* ~~Make the network invisible to external traceroutes.~~
-* ~~Configure LSPs to be established trough specific color in backbone~~
+* ~~Force LSPs through specific colors in the backbone.~~
-* Configure explicit-paths to establish the LSPs trough specific path
+* Configure explicit paths to pin LSPs to a specific route.
-* Signal specific bandwidth in some LSPs
+* Signal specific bandwidth requirements for certain LSPs.
-* Configure auto-bandiwitdh in some LSPs
+* Enable auto-bandwidth to let LSPs adjust dynamically.
-* Change the priority and hold value to make some LSPs priority in the backbone
+* Tweak priority and hold values to give certain LSPs "VIP" status in the backbone.
-* Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.
+* Set up soft-preemption so LSPs are re-routed before being kicked off a link.
-* Configure an automatic otimization of the LSPs
+* Configure automatic optimization for periodic path re-calculation.
-* Install different FECs in the FIB using LSPs RSVP
+* Install specific FECs into the FIB using RSVP LSPs.
-* Connect the LDP islands with ldp-tunneling in the LSPs
+* Connect LDP islands using LDP tunneling over RSVP.
-* Make traffic policies using LSPs to select the path for specific destinations
+* Create traffic policies to select specific LSPs based on the destination.

-Now, let's do some EPs.
-Here, we have a situation between R3 and R8, we need to guarantee that the two LSPs in each router uses two differents paths, we can't use admin-groups and each explicit-path must have only 3 hops.
+Now, let’s work with some Explicit Paths.
+We have a situation between R3 and R8: we need to ensure that the two LSPs on each router use two different paths.
+We can't use admin-groups here, and each explicit path must have exactly 3 hops.

-With the situation defined, I'll create two paths, path north and south!
+With that in mind, I'll create two paths: North and South!
 R3:
 ```
 set protocols mpls path r8-via-north 10.0.0.2